zamanshakil/zamanshakil/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am Shakil, a machine learning researcher and full stack software developer.
-I have 5 years of experience in object oriented programming like python, java and prficient in data analysis and data engineering.
-I worked as machine learning researcher in Rochester Institute of Technology.
-If you are looking for a developer, you can email me and we can talk for a potential collaboration.
-If you are an individual who wants to talk regading any aformentioned topic, most welcome.
+Hello, I'm Shakil, a Business Intelligence Analyst with a background in machine learning.
+I have over 5 years of experience in machine learning and data analysis, specializing in languages such as Python and Java.
-My email address is mdshakilzaman2020@gmail.com
+Previously, I worked as a Machine Learning Researcher at the Rochester Institute of Technology.
+Now, I bring my expertise to the field of Business Intelligence, where I work on data science projects at Paychex.
+If you're interested in collaborating on data-driven projects or discussing any of the aforementioned topics, please feel free to reach out.
+You can contact me via email at mdshakilzaman2020@gmail.com.

 ## 🛠️ My favorite tools